Emmanuel Macron: Foreign affairs

 In October 2023, Macron condemned Hamas's actions during the Gaza war and expressed his support to Israel and its right to self-defense.
 On 10 November 2023, he called for a ceasefire and urged Israel to stop bombing Gaza and killing civilians.
 In July 2025, Macron announced that at the next meeting of the UN General Assembly, France would officially recognise a Palestinian state.

 In February 2024, during a meeting with other European states, Macron generated controversy by suggesting sending ground troops to Ukraine.
 On 28 May 2024, Macron gave Ukraine permission to use SCALP EG missiles against targets on Russian soil.
 Such usage was instructed to be limited "to neutralize military sites from which missiles are being fired, military sites from which Ukraine is being attacked".
 On 24 February 2025, during a meeting with US President Donald Trump, Macron said that a truce between Ukraine and Russia could be agreed in the coming weeks.
+On 22 February 2025, Macron pledged to continue its supply of defense equipment to Armenia after the 2020 Nagorno-Karabakh war, as well as humanitarian aid of 29 million euros to displaced Armenians from Nagorno-Karabakh.
+He also stated support for the International Court of Justice's decision on 17 November 2023, of which calls on the rights of ethnic Armenian residents to return safely to their homeland.